apiato/documentation/docs/optional-components/events.md

 ### Rules {#rules}

-- Events classes CAN be placed inside the Containers in Events folders or on the Ship for the general Events.
+- Event classes CAN be placed inside the Containers in Events folders or on the Ship for the general Events.
 - All Events MUST extend from `App\Ship\Parents\Events\Event`.

 ### Folder Structure {#folder-structure}